softworkz/embyuserwiki/Keyboard-and-Remote-Support.md

 * control-f: next chapter or track
 * control-shift-b: skip backward
 * control-b: previous chapter or track
+* left: rewind, if on-screen display is not showing
+* right: fast-forward, if on-screen display is not showing
 * F8: toggle mute
 * F9: volume down
 * F10: volume up